DrSkippy/Data-Science-45min-Intros/jq-102/README.md

 ```

 The key names are separated by dots because this is a straightforward "drill down" through the tweet structure.
 To dig further, we need to select an element or elements of the array.
+In this case, there is only one element,
+the 0-th element.

 ```
 cat tweet2.json | jq '.gnip.klout_profile.topics[0].displayName'